txuswashere/EthicalHacking/README.md

 		- DumpsterDiver https://github.com
 		- GCPBucketBrute https://rhinosecuritylabs.com

-- Cloud Attack Countermeasures
+- Cloud Attack Countermeasures:

-		- Enforce data protection, backup, and retention mechanisms.
+		- Enforce data protection, backup, and retention mechanisms
-		- Enforce SLAs for patching and vulnerability remediation.
+		- Enforce SLAs for patching and vulnerability remediation
-		- Vendors should regularly undergo AICPA SAS 70 Type II audits.
+		- Vendors should regularly undergo AICPA SAS 70 Type II audits
-		- Verify one’s cloud in public domain blacklists.
+		- Verify one’s cloud in public domain blacklists
-		- Enforce legal contracts in employee behavior policy.
+		- Enforce legal contracts in employee behavior policy
-		- Prohibit user credentials sharing among users, applications, and services.
+		- Prohibit user credentials sharing among users, applications, and services
-		- Implement secure authentication, authorization, and auditing controls.
+		- Implement secure authentication, authorization, and auditing controls
-		- Check for data protection at both design and runtime.
+		- Check for data protection at both design and runtime
-		- Implement strong key generation, storage and management, and destruction practices.
+		- Implement strong key generation, storage and management, and destruction practices
-		- Monitor the client’s traffic for malicious activities.
+		- Monitor the client’s traffic for malicious activities
-		- Prevent unauthorized server access using security checkpoints.
+		- Prevent unauthorized server access using security checkpoints
-		- Disclose applicable logs and data to customers.
+		- Disclose applicable logs and data to customers
-		- Analyze cloud provider security policies and SLAs.
+		- Analyze cloud provider security policies and SLAs
-		- Assess the security of cloud APIs and log customer network traffic.
+		- Assess the security of cloud APIs and log customer network traffic
-		- Ensure that the cloud undergoes regular security checks and updates.
+		- Ensure that the cloud undergoes regular security checks and updates
-		- Ensure that physical security is a 24 x 7 x 365 affair.
+		- Ensure that physical security is a 24 x 7 x 365 affair
-		- Enforce security standards in installation/configuration.
+		- Enforce security standards in installation/configuration
-		- Ensure that the memory, storage, and network access are isolated.
+		- Ensure that the memory, storage, and network access are isolated
-		- Leverage strong two-factor authentication techniques, where possible.
+		- Leverage strong two-factor authentication techniques, where possible
-		- Apply a baseline security breach notification process.
+		- Apply a baseline security breach notification process
-		- Analyze API dependency chain software modules.
+		- Analyze API dependency chain software modules
-		- Enforce stringent registration and validation process.
+		- Enforce stringent registration and validation process
-		- Perform vulnerability and configuration risk assessment.
+		- Perform vulnerability and configuration risk assessment
-		- Disclose infrastructure information, security patching, and firewall details to customers.
+		- Disclose infrastructure information, security patching, and firewall details to customers
-		- Employ security devices, such as IDS, IPS, and firewall, to guard and stop unauthorized access to the data stored in the cloud.
+		- Employ security devices, such as IDS, IPS, and firewall, to guard and stop unauthorized access to the data stored in the cloud
-		- Enforce strict supply chain management and conduct a comprehensive supplier assessment.
+		- Enforce strict supply chain management and conduct a comprehensive supplier assessment
-		- Enforce stringent security policies and procedures like access control policy, information security management policy, and contract policy.
+		- Enforce stringent security policies and procedures like access control policy, information security management policy, and contract policy

 	- Side-Channel Attack Countermeasures
 		- Implement a virtual firewall in the cloud server back-end of the cloud computing; this prevents the attacker from placing malicious VMs.